Natural gas furnaces need sufficient space and airflow to heat correctly.

 - Used filters

-If you have a cat, put your litter box elsewhere.
-Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
-Plus, the furnace could circulate the unpleasant odors all over your home.
+If you have a cat, situate your litter box in another room.
+Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
+Plus, the furnace could move the stinky odors around your home.

-You should also frequently vacuum by your furnace to stop dust from developing.
+You should also regularly sweep around your furnace to block dust from building up.